HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/GPIO interrupt monitor unit/README.md

 # unit-tested: GPIO interrupt thread
-The GPIOlis is a thread which will listen to the GPIO impulse interrupt.
+The GPIOlis is a thread which will listen for a the GPIO interrupt pulse.
-In this test demo, the thread listens to the GPIO 1(PIN 12) from the RPi and interacts with the debug class in the main function which would plot a 'conversion ready' signal.
+In this test demo, the thread listens to the GPIO 1(PIN 12) from the RPi and interacts with the debug class in the main function which would outputs a 'conversion ready' signal.
-The GPIO monitoring is used to detect the 'conversion_ready' of the ADS1115 in continous mode (8us pulse for every conversion in continous mode) from the Alrt pin of ADS1115 to the GPIO of RPi.
+The GPIO monitoring is used to detect the 'conversion_ready' signal of the ADS1115 in continous mode (8us pulse for every conversion in continous mode) from the Alrt pin of the ADS1115 to the GPIO of the RPi.

 ## Demonstration Video
 https://www.youtube.com/watch?v=0bYEkJsHWhk